• Home

 So you should save 48X30= $1,442 a month.

-Finding Ways so save that much money
+Finding Ways to save that much money

 As we discussed above, automatic investment from your checking account is the best option.

-Mentally adjust yourself that your pay is reduced and you have to live by the residual income.
+Mentally adjust yourself so that your pay is reduced and you have to live by the residual income.
 You need to also have buy-in from your family members.

 The discussion will be tough, no doubt.
 Always remember the result of it all.